Trying to ignore the chaos around me, I took a deep breath, and silently spoke to myself.

 Some of of the ghats are used as cremation sites, and the ashes are thrown into the Holy river.
 However, for those deceased who are not cremated for one reason or another, their bodies are simply dropped in, and I’ve heard it’s not entirely uncommon to see a decaying body floating by.

-Now I, personally, in my state of culture shock, would not bathe in the river in that area, holy or not.
-My pathetic hypochondriac tendencies canceled out that possibility.
+Now I, personally, would never bathe in the river in that area, holy or not.
 The Ganges is something like the fourth most polluted river in the world.
 On our sunrise boat tour, I noticed about twenty dudes squatting on their haunches, taking their morning dump right on the shore.
 The possibility of swimming next to a floating corpse is also a pretty substantial turn-off.
 That’s just me though.

 With shaking hands, I pulled out a scarf from my bag and wrapped it around my nose and mouth to create a barrier from all the dust, smog, and smoke particles which rose from the burning bodies of the funeral ghats.
 Hell, I wished I could create a barrier between me and India…..if I could only just wrap myself up in my scarf, and make India disappear.
 Go away India!